 Implementation Guidance 20.7: ICANN org should explore the possibility of allowing applicants to request that the evaluation of their own application is delayed by 60-90 days so that they can submit an applicant change request on the basis of business combination or other form of joint venture.
 This request would need to be made prior to Initial Evaluation of the application.

-Recommendation 20.8: The Working Group recommends allowing .Brand TLDs to change the applied-for string as a result of a contention set where (a) the change adds descriptive word to the string, (b) the descriptive word is in the description of goods and services of the Trademark Registration, (c) such a change does not create a new contention set or expand an existing contention set, (d) the change triggers a new public comment period and opportunity for objection and, (e) the new string complies with all New gTLD Program requirements. b.
+Recommendation 20.8: The Working Group recommends allowing .Brand TLDs to change the applied-for string as a result of a contention set where (a) the change adds descriptive word to the string, (b) the descriptive word is in the description of goods and services of the Trademark Registration, (c) such a change does not create a new contention set or expand an existing contention set, (d) the change triggers a new operational comment period and opportunity for objection and, (e) the new string complies with all New gTLD Program requirements.
+When the .Brand applicant changes the applied-for string, the new string will also be considered a .Brand.
+The Working Group recognizes that an exception or a modification to Specification 13 will be needed to implement this recommendation.
+The Working Group further recognizes that in order to implement this recommendation, applications seeking to change their applied-for string will need to be evaluated for eligibility as a .brand before the string change request can be accepted.
+This may occur either by ICANN specifically evaluating those individual applications during Initial Evaluation or by evaluating all applicants that elect to be .brands during Initial Evaluation.

+b.
 Deliberations and rationale for recommendations and/or implementation guidelines

 Rationale for Affirmation 20.1 and Implementation Guidance 20.2 and 20.3: The Working Group agreed that it is important to have a framework for considering and responding to change requests that is clear, consistent, fair and predictable.
 The Working Group generally agreed that the criteria-based framework developed to address change requests in the 2012 round met these objectives, and that a similar approach continues to be appropriate for subsequent procedures.
 The Working Group considered that it might be helpful to provide additional specific information to applicants about the way that different types of change requests will be handled in order to increase predictability and clarity.
 Specifically, the Working Group believes that ICANN org should provide additional guidance on the types of requests that will be accepted or rejected and the types of changes that will or will not require re-evaluation.

 Rationale for Recommendation 20.4 and Implementation Guidance 20.5: The Working Group believes that it is important for the community to have an opportunity to review and provide input on certain types of proposed changes to an application.
-The Working Group’s recommendations highlight specific types of changes which must be subject to public comment.
+The Working Group’s recommendations highlight specific types of changes which must be subject to an operational comment period.

-To facilitate community input on application changes, the Working Group has provided implementation guidance in support of informing the community when an application change request triggers public comment.
+To facilitate community input on application changes, the Working Group has provided implementation guidance in support of informing the community when an application change request triggers an operational comment period.